Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

-We treat a single feature -- namely, sex -- as a subgroup in the Adult and Texas datasets and focus on subgroup size distribution in the synthetic data and classifier accuracy.
+We treat a single feature -- namely, sex -- as a subgroup in the Adult and Texas datasets.
 We consider privacy budgets ($\epsilon$) of 0.01, 0.1, 1, 10, 100, and infinity (``no-DP'') as well as imbalance ratios of 0.01, 0.05, 0.1, 0.25, and 0.5.

-\descr{Size.} In the top rows of the plots in Fig.~\ref{fig:SSA}, we report the $\epsilon$ and imbalance effects on subgroup size, with PrivBayes, DP-WGAN, and PATE-GAN, on the Adult and Texas datasets.
-Once again, we find that, with PrivBayes, decreasing $\epsilon$ results in synthetic data with reduced subgroup imbalance for all datasets -- the higher the imbalance, the slower the balancing.
+\descr{Size.} In the top rows of the plots in Fig.~\ref{fig:SSA} in Appendix~\ref{app:s3}, we report the full experiments for $\epsilon$ and imbalance effects on subgroup size on the two datasets while in Fig.~\ref{fig:s3_T} we summarize the trends for Texas.
+Once again, we find that, with PrivBayes, decreasing $\epsilon$ results in synthetic data with reduced subgroup imbalance for all datasets -- the higher the initial imbalance, the more PrivBayes balances the subgroups (could be seen in the slope of the blue lines).
+As before, this effect could be attributed to the truncation of negative noisy counts after the Laplace mechanism is applied.
 PATE-GAN synthetic datasets follow the opposite trend.
 The gap becomes so large that, for imbalances lower than 0.1 for Adult and 0.25 for Texas, PATE-GAN barely generates the underrepresented subgroup for all $\epsilon$ values except 0.01.
 DP-WGAN is again the most successful at preserving the imbalance for $\epsilon>0.1$.
 For $\epsilon=0.1$ and 0.01, the subgroup size appears random, as the DP-WGAN models are trained only for a few iterations before the full privacy budget is spent.

-\descr{Accuracy.} The bottom rows of Fig.~\ref{fig:SSA} report the accuracy of the various classifiers, with PrivBayes, DP-WGAN, and PATE-GAN, on the Adult and the Texas datasets.
+\descr{Accuracy.} The bottom rows of Fig.~\ref{fig:SSA} in Appendix~\ref{app:s3} report the accuracy of the various classifiers, while Fig.~\ref{fig:s3_T} displays a summary for Texas.
 Interestingly, we find that the real classifier, with Adult, achieves higher accuracy on the underrepresented subgroup ``Female'' than the overrepresented ``Male'' for all imbalances.

-As for DP classifiers, over a certain $\epsilon$ level, decreasing it further reduces the accuracy of the minority subgroup more than that of the majority.
+As for DP classifiers, over a certain $\epsilon$, decreasing it further reduces the accuracy of the minority subgroup more than that of the majority.
 Additionally, this reduction in accuracy is more accentuated with increasing subgroup imbalance.
 For example, looking at the Adult plots, the accuracy on ``Female'' drops more than ``Male'' for $\epsilon\leq0.1$ and imbalance 0.5.
 For increasing imbalances, the drop on the minority subgroup overtakes the majority for larger privacy budgets, i.e., $\epsilon\leq1$ for imbalances 0.25 and 0.1, $\epsilon\leq10$ for imbalance 0.05, and finally $\epsilon\leq100$ for imbalance 0.01.